hknl5/LSTM-Based-Forecasting-for-Medical-and-Industrial-Time-Series-Datasets/README.md

 A critical methodological concern in the AZT1D dataset is the management of multi-subject boundaries.
 The data was sorted by `Subject_ID` and `EventDateTime` before sequence creation.
 Because the standard `create_sequences` function was applied globally, "bridge" sequences are generated at the transition point between two subjects (e.g., a window composed of the final 95 steps of Subject 1 and the first step of Subject 2).

-In high-precision clinical modeling, these sequences represent a data integrity risk as they treat unrelated physiological states as a continuous stream.
+In high-precision clinical modeling, these sequences represent a data integrity risk as they treat unrelated the states as a continuous stream.

 ### Feature Encoding